-In 2022, Edwards achieved an 9% absolute reduction in Scope 1 and 2 GHG emissions over the prior year.
-This was a significant accomplishment considering the continued growth of our business and global footprint in the same year.
-We also achieved a 7% reduction in Scope 1 & 2 GHG emissions from our baseline year, without offsets, and our upstream Scope 3 GHG emissions held flat per USD gross profit in 2022.
+In 2023, Edwards achieved a 7% absolute reduction in Scope 1 and 2 GHG emissions over the prior year, and a 13% reduction from our 2021 baseline year.
+This was a significant accomplishment considering the continued growth of our business and global footprint since 2021.
 This reduction in GHG emissions can be attributed to the diligent efforts of our global team members, and a comprehensive approach to carbon emissions that includes:

-- Aggressive action to reduce energy demand at existing facilities. - Construction of state-of-the-art, zero footprint new facilities. - Strategic transition to renewable energy sources across our global sites. - Purchase of high-quality carbon offsets as a last option for unavoidable emissions.
+- Aggressive action to reduce energy demand at existing facilities - Construction of state-of-the-art, zero footprint new facilities - Strategic transition to renewable energy sources across our global sites - Purchase of high-quality carbon offsets as a last option for unavoidable emissions